The best value system in the world is articulated here. American values are available and applicable to any person anywhere in the world.

 XII.
 We recognize that our ideals enable us to discern the true path from an infinite number of bad alternatives that ultimately lead to a poverty of spirit and physical possessions.

 XIV.
 We understand that a society that does not produce children is a dead society.
-We will raise our children with the values herein.
+It is our duty and sacred privilege to have children and to raise them with the values herein.

 XV.
 We recognize the importance of daily work to better our natural world and to give us daily meaning.
 We understand that free enterprise best provides this system for man to pursue the work that our fellow citizens value the most.

 XVI.
 We respect and encourage private property including land, resources, capital, and intellectual.